-Jeanne Halderson, Longfellow Middle School, La Crosse, Wisconsin, USA
+Jeanne Halderson, Longfellow Middle School, La Crosse, Wisconsin

-After more than 20 years as a literature, social studies and arts teacher at Longfellow Middle School in La Crosse, Wisconsin, Jeanne Halderson knows that Year 7 is a pivotal point in education.
+After more than 20 years as a literature, social studies, and arts teacher at Longfellow Middle School in La Crosse, Wisconsin, Jeanne Halderson knows that seventh grade is a pivotal point in education.
 “Seventh graders are going through a stage of development where the most important thing to them is their social life.
 And as a teacher, my job is to get them excited about learning, and figure out a way that they’ll be intrinsically motivated.”

 Halderson believes that if you want to engage students, you need to offer them choices and give them ownership of their own learning.
 Until Longfellow adopted an iPad one-to-one program in 2013, giving students those choices was a challenge.

-Lessons used to be paper-based, which made offering a wide variety of projects challenging.
-Organising all that paper was simply arduous.
+Lessons used to be paper based, which made offering a wide variety of projects challenging.
+Organizing all that paper was simply arduous.
 “It was not only overwhelming for the kids, but it was also overwhelming for me as the teacher.”

-Now that the school’s 150 Year 7 students are on iPad, Halderson uses iTunes U courses to easily customise her lessons and quickly distribute a variety of materials to her class.
+Now that the school’s 150 seventh graders are on iPad, Halderson uses iTunes U courses to easily customize her lessons and quickly distribute a variety of materials to her class.

 With Halderson’s iTunes U course, students can move at their own pace and get through more material than ever before.
-“Some students can complete a class in five to 10 days that previously would have taken seven to 12 days,” she says.
+“Some students can complete a class in 5 to 10 days that previously would have taken 7 to 12 days,” she says.
 “I simply set up my iTunes U course, distribute it, and my kids move through the material.
 They’re self-motivated and they just keep going.”

-The customised coursework also gives Halderson more flexibility.
-“I can deliver my entire unit straight away, so students who may have completed an activity in the first 10 minutes can move on to the next step,” she says.
+The custom coursework also gives Halderson more flexibility.
+“I can deliver my entire unit right away, so students who may have completed an activity in the first 10 minutes can move on to the next step,” she says.
 “And I can continue to work with the kids who need more support.
 Each student gets the level of personal interaction [with me] that they need.”